hez2010/async-runtimes-benchmarks/RESULT.md

-# How Much Memory Do You Need in 2024 to Run 1 Million Concurrent Tasks?
+# How Much Memory Do You Need in 2024 to Run 1 Million Concurrent Tasks? - Take 2

 Did you still remember [the memory consumption comparison](https://pkolaczk.github.io/memory-consumption-of-async/) between asynchronous programming across popular languages in 2023?

 Now at the end of 2024, I wonder how things changed in the span of one year, with the latest version of languages.

-Let's do the benchmark again and see the results!
+So I did the benchmark again in [How Much Memory Do You Need in 2024 to Run 1 Million Concurrent Tasks?](/take1.html)

+Then some folks pointed out that the code for some languages were non-optimal, so after taking changes from the community, I ran the benchmark again.

+Now let's see the result.

 ## Benchmark